Skip to Content

 • Florida State Parks and other campgrounds within the forecast cone will close, and you will have to evacuate, even if it’s several days away.

-• Inland states such as Georgia and Alabama will likely open makeshift campgrounds at fairgrounds and race tracks for evacuees to camp.
+• Inland states such as Georgia and Alabama historically have opened makeshift campgrounds at fairgrounds and race tracks for evacuees to camp.

 • Make sure you have enough gas to get to a place of refuge, even if you don’t expect the storm to come your way.
 Hurricanes can turn on a dime.

-• Don’t panic, but get an early start so you’re not stuck in traffic fleeing the approaching storm.
+• Don’t panic, but get an early start so you’re not stuck in traffic fleeing an approaching storm.

 One year, I had to remove my travel trailer from storage, so I brought it home and sheltered it by wedging it between my house and my neighbor’s house.
 The storm missed us.